elliott-andrew/README-generator/README.md

 # README Generator
   ## Description
-  Automatically build a README file based on user input.
+  Automatically generate a README file based on user input.
   ## Usage
-  This README file is an example of usage.
+  This README is an example of it's usage.
   ## Test
   npm test
   ## Installation